exakat/exakat-docs/Reference/Rules/Classes/Abstractclass.rst

 Abstract Class Usage
 ++++++++++++++++++++

-  List of all abstract classes defined in the code.
+  This rule lists of all abstract classes defined.
+Abstract classes cannot be instanciated, and must be extended to be used.

 .. code-block:: php